-Being a young single mum, Louise was not really coping well at home.
-She wanted to do more activities with her toddler and felt she needed some help keeping him occupied, so her mother Venessa Bobb, founder of A2ndVoice Autism charity brought her down to do an online art workshop.
+Being a young single mum, Louise was not really coping well at home in lockdowns.
+She wanted to do more activities with her toddler and felt she needed some help keeping him occupied, so her mother Venessa Bobb, founder of A2ndVoice Autism charity brought them down to do an online art workshop.

 It was really inspiring for Louise and she was a great presenter.
 When we finish editing you will get to see what she has done online.

 (ps everything was done safely, washing our hands, distancing where possible and then washing all equipment before and after use!)

 Kai was so excited when he was called up to see whether he would want to be part of a filmed documentary.
 His first reaction was "YES".

 The film crew were from GALEFORCE FILMS and they wanted to capture what community groups were doing during the lockdown.
 They knew that Code1 was helping out at a food distribution centre and that she was helping to feed locals.

 What they wanted to know from Kai was how he was coping in isolation.
 Kai was a pro!
 He is working on some online ideas for creative art sessions and continuing with his spoken word.